 Note taken.
-Armed with my new elephant etiquette, I actually hope to see some but without a pachyderm in sight, I am back at my tent and sink into the cowhide hammock on my private patio (there is also a small plunge pool) for an impromptu nap.
+Armed with my new elephant etiquette, I actually hope to see some.
+But without a pachyderm in sight, I am back at my tent and sink into the cowhide hammock on my private patio (there is also a small plunge pool) for an impromptu nap.
 A knock at the door some time later alerts me that it is time for a light lunch.

-On today’s afternoon game drive, we get a bit farther, up into the section of the plains nicknamed “Out of Africa” thanks to their vast stretches of dry earth punctuated here and there by a sausage tree or palm.
+On today’s afternoon Zambia safari game drive, we get a bit farther, up into the section of the plains nicknamed “Out of Africa”.
+It is so named thanks to their vast stretches of dry earth punctuated here and there by a sausage tree or palm.
 That is hard to believe, though, with the landscape as verdant as it is at this moment.
 The other bit of good luck: we only have to winch ourselves out of a mud hole once.
 What fun, though!

 When we pull back into the dock, the campfire is already roaring underneath the towering sausage tree.
 The last daylight fades and the Milky Way comes into focus overhead.

-As it does, my focus turns back to my time on my Zambian safari.
+As it does, my focus turns back to my time on my Zambia safari.
 Though my trip is at an end, my passion for the country—its pace, its places, its people and its spirit—has just begun, and I will carry it with me for the rest of my life.

 Way to Go: